Houston Health Department

 Sex

-Even though it is not considered a sexually transmitted infection, monkeypox can spread during intimate physical contact between people.
+Even though it is not considered a sexually transmitted infection, mpox can spread during intimate physical contact between people.
 This contact can happen when you have sex, including:

-• Oral, anal, and vaginal sex, or touching the genitals or anus of a person with monkeypox
+• Oral, anal, and vaginal sex, or touching the genitals or anus of a person with mpox

 • Hugging, massage, kissing or talking closely

-• Touching fabrics, shared surfaces, and objects, such as bedding, towels and sex toys, that were used by a person with monkeypox
+• Touching fabrics, shared surfaces, and objects, such as bedding, towels and sex toys, that were used by a person with mpox

-Talk frankly with your partner or partners before having sex and ask if they are experiencing any monkeypox symptoms.
+Talk frankly with your partner or partners before having sex and ask if they are experiencing any mpox symptoms.

 Stay alert